igrafx/KNIME-Mining-connector/howto.md

 **The iGrafx Mining Project Deletion** Node is a node that allows you to delete a project by giving its ID.

-To use it, double click on it and enter the project ID of the project you wish to delete.
+To use it, double-click on it and enter the project ID of the project you wish to delete.
 After executing, if the node becomes green, that means the project has been deleted.

 Flow variables are not modified with this node.